Flight Cancelled? Need to Know for Trip Cancellation

 Documentation & Receipts

 For example, suppose you had to book an additional night at a hotel because of a flight cancellation.
 In that case, you’d put that on your proof of loss so your adjuster can understand why there might be an additional hotel receipt outside the original booking.
-Including a timeline of what took place, when, and the expenses associated with each event can help the claim process go faster.
+Including a timeline of what occurred, when, and the expenses associated with each event can help the claim process go faster.
 Providing additional context will allow the insurer to understand the situation better so they don’t have to keep coming back to ask for further information.
 Keeping things as clear and concise as possible will enable you to receive the correct reimbursement amount and avoid having eligible expenses declined because of confusion.

 Fun Fact: you should also include any record of refunds you have thus received from travel agents, airlines, hotels, tour companies, etc. When you submit your claim, you’ll need to provide a record of proof for what was refunded and what wasn’t, as extra fees that the refund didn’t include could be eligible underneath your policy coverage.

-Reach out to your advisor to discuss Trip Cancellation coverage before your next trip.
+Contact your advisor to discuss Trip Cancellation coverage before your next trip.
 We hope our tips help make the claims process a little smoother.